-Examples of this implementation are illustrated in various works, such as Shi et al. (2022) combined a physics-based degradation model with a deep learning network to estimate the state of health in lithium-ion batteries.
+Examples of this implementation are illustrated in various works, such as Shi et al. (2022) combined a physics-based degradation model with a deep learning network to estimate the state of health in lithiumion batteries.
 The physics-informed deep learning model is a combination of the physics-based calendar and cycle aging model and a Long Short-Term Memory (LSTM) model.
 Through parameters governing stress during operation, an initial estimate of calendar aging and cyclic aging of the battery is calculated.
-Thereafter, the LSTM learns the deviation between observed conditions and the predictions of the physics-based aging model over time.
-In conjunction, the physics-informed LSTM model was capable of accurately capturing the overall degradation trend of the asset.Subramanian & Mahadevan (2023) proposed a data-driven correction mechanism for a structure subjected to dynamic loading.
-Error resulting from the physics-based model were determined via Bayesian state estimation, whereby a probabilistic ML structure learns the discrepancies.
+Thereafter, the LSTM learns the deviation between observed conditions and the predictions of the physicsbased aging model over time.
+In conjunction, the physics-informed LSTM model was capable of accurately capturing the overall degradation trend of the asset.
+Subramanian and Mahadevan (2023) proposed a data-driven correction mechanism for a structure subjected to dynamic loading.
+Error resulting from the physics-based model were determined via Bayesian state estimation, whereby a probabilistic ML structure i 000 i 0 Article title Citation Description Application Battery health management using physics-informed machine learning: Online degradation modelling and remaining useful life prediction Shi et al. (2022) Recurrent neural network to model the deviation from physics-based aging model and observed aging State of health monitoring and degradation modelling for batteries Probabilistic physics-informed machine learning for dynamic systems Subramanian and Mahadevan (2023) Augmentation of physics-based model with a machine learning model, Bayesian state estimation of model form error is learned by probabilistic ML structure Prognosis and structural response prediction under dynamic loads Fusing physics-inferred information from stochastic model with machine learning approaches for degradation prediction Li et al. (2023) Bi-directional LSTM to model residual between observed and stochastic degradation model Structural health monitoring learns the discrepancies.
 In conjunction, the combined pipeline demonstrated robust predictions for linear and nonlinear systems with both Gaussian and non-Gaussian noise.
-Finally, Li et al. (2023) employed a Bi-directional LSTM to estimate the residuals between the observed degradation behavior and the degradation tendency from a two-stage stochastic degradation model.
+Finally, Li et al. (2023) employed a Bi-directional LSTM to estimate the residuals between the observed degradation behaviour and the degradation tendency from a two-stage stochastic degradation model.
 The estimated residual is used in conjunction with the outputs of the physics-driven stochastic degradation model to predict degradation in a bridge deck rebar structure.